shenef/Boktai-Speedrunning/src/zoktai/any.md

 Push the first block ↖️↗️↖️ onto the other switch, then use ![][icon_frost] Frost on both blocks.

 Proceed to the puzzle room on the top-left:
-Refill energy on the Solar Station.
+Refill energy to 100% on the Solar Station.
 Use ![][icon_flame] Flame on the block, then spear and ![][icon_cloud] Cloud to push it ↖️.
 Use your ![][icon_speed_nut] Speed Nut.
 Use spear and ![][icon_cloud] Cloud to push the block ↙️.